East Flatbush, Brooklyn

 East Flatbush is a residential neighborhood in the New York City borough of Brooklyn.
 East Flatbush is bounded by Crown Heights and Empire Boulevard to the north; Brownsville and East 98th Street to the east; Flatlands, Canarsie and the Long Island Rail Road's Bay Ridge Branch to the south; and the neighborhood of Flatbush and New York Avenue to the west.
-East Flatbush is a predominantly black neighborhood of African American and Afro-Caribbeans and has a population of 135,619 as of the 2010 United States census.
+East Flatbush is a predominantly black neighborhood of African American and Afro-Caribbean persons and has a population of 135,619 as of the 2010 United States census.

 East Flatbush is part of Brooklyn Community District 17, and its primary ZIP Code is 11203.
 It is patrolled by the 67th Precinct of the New York City Police Department.
 Politically it is represented by the New York City Council's 40th, 41st, and 45th Districts.

 Geography

-As with many neighborhoods in Brooklyn, the borders of East Flatbush are subjective/porous, but its northern border is roughly at Empire Boulevard and East New York Avenue east of East 91st Street, its southern border is in the vicinity of the Long Island Rail Road Bay Ridge Branch, its eastern border is roughly at East 98th Street and its western border is roughly at Nostrand/New York Avenues.
+As with many neighborhoods in Brooklyn, the borders of East Flatbush are subjective/porous, but its northern border is roughly at Empire Boulevard and East New York Avenue east of East 91st Street, its southern border is in the vicinity of the Long Island Rail Road Bay Ridge Branch, its eastern border is roughly at East 98th Street and its western border is roughly at New York/Brooklyn Avenues.

 East Flatbush is split up into three subsections.
 From west to east they are Erasmus, Farragut, and Remsen Village/Rugby.